My gluten free almond flour peanut butter cookies will be ready to eat and impossible to resist in just 20 minutes!

 - Stir in the almond flour and baking powder mixture, and the chocolate chips.

-- Gently press a few extra choc chips into the top of each dough ball before putting the tray in the preheated oven.
+- Gently press a few extra chocolate chips into the top of each dough ball before putting the lined baking sheet in the preheated oven.

 Bake for 12 - 14 minutes, remove from the oven and allow to cool on the tray for 5 minutes before transferring to a wire cooling rack.